 Read More »Vernalization: Cold treatment in plants

-In case of some plants, even though they receive proper photoperiod, they do not flower.
+In the case of some plants, even though they receive proper photoperiod, they do not flower.
 It means that apart from photoperiodism plants also require something for their subsequent flowering.
 But what is that?
 Not all plants flower when subjected to the correct photoperiod.
-The temperature has a profound effect on …
+The temperature has a profound effect …

 Read More »Economic Botany: Plants as Sources of Economic Products